Retrospected/com.sony.bravia.smarttv/APPSTORE.md

 Manually add your TV to your devices.
 Give it a name and configure the IP address.
 The polling time (to check for on/off state of the device) is by default configured every 10 seconds.

-## Flows

-**Triggers**
-- Power Off
-- Power On

-The above triggers are based on an ICMP 'ping' performed every 10 seconds.
-Some TV's keep the network interface alive for a couple of minutes after the TV goes into standby mode.
-This causes a delay in the 'Power Off' trigger.

-**Conditions**
-- Power (On/Off)

-**Actions**
-- Netflix
-- Channel Up (+)
-- Channel Down (-)
-- Volume Up (+)
-- Volume Down (-)
-- Toggle Mute
-- Power off
-- Change Input
-- Press button 0 - 12
-- Enter
-- Guide (EPG)
-- D-Pad (directional pad)

 ## Credits
 Created this app because the other Sony Bravia app for Homey only supports Sony Bravia TV's running Android.
 The code is based on the project created by Marco Frijman and currently maintained by Jorden: